Consumer medicine information

 The effectiveness of Rozlytrek in paediatric patients (12 years of age and older) was established based on extrapolation of data from three open-label, single-arm clinical trials in adult patients with solid tumours harboring an NTRK gene fusion (ALKA, STARTRK-1, and STARTRK-2) and pharmacokinetic data in paediatric patients enrolled in STARTRK-NG.
 Rozlytrek doses based on body surface area in paediatric patients 12 years and older resulted in similar systemic exposure compared to that in adults who received a Rozlytrek dose of 600 mg (see Section 4.2 Dose and Method of Administration; Section 5.1 Pharmacodynamic Properties, Clinical trials; Section 5.2 Pharmacokinetic Properties, Pharmacokinetics in special populations).

-Rozlytrek was associated with a higher incidence of skeletal fractures in the pediatric patients compared to adult patients (see Section 4.4 Special Warnings and Precautions for Use; Section 4.8 Adverse Effects (Undesirable Effects), Description of selected adverse drug reactions).
+The overall safety profile was generally similar with that observed for adults.
+Rozlytrek was associated with a higher incidence of skeletal fractures in the paediatric patients compared to adult patients (see Section 4.4 Special Warnings and Precautions for Use; Section 4.8 Adverse Effects (Undesirable Effects), Description of selected adverse drug reactions).

 The safety and effectiveness of Rozlytrek in paediatric patients with ROS1-positive NSCLC have not been established.